-Friends University’s new Bachelor of Science in Elementary Education degree program is designed to meet the needs of adults interested in pursuing a career in education.
+Friends University’s Bachelor of Science in Elementary Education degree program is designed to meet the needs of adults interested in pursuing a career in education.

 The elementary education program in the College of Adult and Professional Studies prepares adult students to teach grades K-6.
 This program is approved by the Kansas State Department of Education and accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-Classes start in May and are offered in the evening or online to allow adults to maintain their work, family and other commitments.
+Classes start in January and May and are offered in the evening or online to allow adults to maintain their work, family and other commitments.

 Graduates are licensed to teach by the state of Kansas after successfully completing the degree and passing the Principles of Learning & Teaching (PLT) and the Praxis content exam.
 To be admitted into the program, students must have already earned their bachelor’s degree or have completed 90 credit hours from a two- or four-year regionally accredited institution with a 3.0 GPA minimum.